msucloudfellowship/msucloudfellowship.github.io/docs/session_serverless/docker_tutorial_for_researchers.md

 First, use `cd` to change to the directory with your dockerfile in it with `cd /path/to/my/Docker/folder`

-Assuming there is a Dockerfile in the currenct directory (e.g. if your terminal is in the same folder as the Dockerfile above)
+Assuming there is a Dockerfile in the current directory (e.g. if your terminal is in the same folder as the Dockerfile above)

 `az acr build -t jupyter-nltk:latest --file Dockerfile --registry UNIQUEREGISTRYNAME .`